North Hobart, Tasmania: Restaurant strip

+Restaurants in the area include two Italian restaurants and two fish bars.
+Asian food dominates the strip with Indian, Thai, Japanese and Chinese food, all being popular.
+Other restaurants serve Mexican and Turkish food.
+Several chain restaurants are located here as well.

 Redevelopment

 In 2004 the area was redeveloped, including footpath widening and lining Elizabeth Street with trees.
 Alderman Zucco unsuccessfully proposed that the area be lined with olive trees to promote the multiculturalism that exists in the area.

+Transport

+North Hobart is served by Metro Tasmania bus route 540 from Hobart Bus Mall to Mount Stuart.